-$$f{i\,k}^{s{max}^c} < \mu{j,k}, \forall e{j,k} \in E \tag{4d}$$ where $\mathcal{P}$ contains the target set of power $\hat{P}i$ s that make up the control scheme, and $r_n$ is the cascade round where control is applied.
-We consider applying control as soon as a cascade is detected at $r_0$ .
-The changes required to achieve the target set of $P_i$ s correspond to shedding power at load nodes as well as the possible ramping down of generation units.
-As the time it takes to ramp down a generator can be longer than the communication delay, the grid may have already been driven to the desired operation values when the generator is reduced to a lower value.
-In order for power lines to reach the desired operating points, the formulation in (4) can be modified to restrict the usage of generator nodes in the control policy to alleviate the side effect of ramping delay.
-However, our paper provides no node restrictions with the intention of evaluating a larger solution space with all nodes available for control.
-The exponential function in (3) enables the control scheme to assign much lower load shedding as the delay grows longer than $\Delta$ .
-In (4a) we have included a regularization term with the parameter $\beta$ that allows the control center to minimize the number of large changes required for control.
+$$f{i\,k}^{s{max}^c} < \mu{i,k}, \forall e{i,k} \in E \tag{4d}$$ where \mathcal{P} contains the target set of power \hat{P}i s that make up the control scheme, and r_n is the cascade round where control is applied.
+We consider applying control as soon as a cascade is detected at r_0 .
+The changes required to achieve the target set of P_i s correspond to shedding power at load nodes as well as the possible ramping down of generation units.
+In order for power lines to reach the desired operating points, the formulation in (4) can be modified to restrict the usage of generator nodes in the control scheme to alleviate the side effect of ramping delay.
+However, our scheme provides no node restrictions with the intention of evaluating a larger solution space with all nodes available for control.
+The exponential function in (3) enables the control scheme to assign much lower load shedding as the delay grows longer than Δ .
+In (4a) we have included a regularization term with the parameter β that allows the control center to minimize the number of large changes required for control.
 Thus, the operator can choose a large beta, usually larger than 100 in our simulations, to induce large load shedding to be performed only by a few nodes.
 A reduced number of control actions that require large changes can minimize the stress imposed on the grid with the control of all nodes, particularly for larger systems.
 Furthermore, the power operator can introduce security mechanisms, only for the nodes required to perform large changes, without the otherwise large overhead incurred when protecting communications of every node in the grid.